homermultitext/hmt-editor-container/README.md

-# `hmt-editor-container`

-A docker container for HMT editing.
+# A docker container for HMT editing

 ## TL;DR